radsystems-app/Radsystems-Studio-Docs/pages/page-design.md

 - **BorderSeparator**: Indicates whether a border will be present in the page view.
 - **RowClass**: You can specify a bootstrap class to set the background, text color, padding, and so on. or create and specify your own class for the Row.
 ### <span style="color:blue">*Column* Component</span>
 The Column component in Bootstrap is a class that indicate the number of columns you'd like to use out of the possible 12 per row.
+In the Grid System of Bootstrap, content must be placed within columns and only columns may be immediate children of rows
 ![column-component-window.png](/pages/column-component-window.png)
+### Component Properties
+#### Various
+* **ColumnWidthClass**: You can use Bootstrap classes to set the width of a 12 possible columns per row.
+* **ResetGrids**: You can specify if grids are reset in bootstrap.
+* **Has Form**: Allows you to specify if the page contains a form to enable the submit button.
+* **Form Submit Button Text**: If the page contains a form, you can set the name of the submit button.